 Both Advanced Placement (AP) and dual credit classes develop the skills needed to be successful in college and both are great ways for students to earn college credit.
-In fact, many courses give students the option of Dual Credit and/or AP credit.
+Please review the difference between AP and Dual Credit.

 The main difference between Dual Credit and AP is what qualifies you for college credit.
 Students must earn a grade of ‘C’ (70) or higher in their Dual Credit course to get college credit for the course.
 To earn college credit in AP, a student must take an AP exam and earn a qualifying score of 3 or higher (on a scale of 1 to 5).
 Learn more about AP.